 Student athletes are expected to be well groomed.
 Athletes traveling to and from competitions are a direct representation of our school and community.
-Players who fail to comply with the dress code will not be allowed to participate in that days contest.
-If there are habitual issues further suspensions will be enforced.
+Players who fail to comply with the dress code will not be allowed to participate in that day's contest.
+If there are habitual issues, further suspensions or removal from the team will be enforced.

-At no time will males or females wear shorts, tattered clothing, clothing with offensive or questionable writing or pictures, or flip flops/slides as part of their game day attire.
-Females may wear appropriate length dresses or skirts with sandals....Flip flops/slides are not sandals!
+At no time will males or females wear shorts, tattered clothing, even if purchased with rips or tears, clothing with offensive or questionable writing or pictures, or flip flops/slides as part of their game day attire